 Some filers may claim below-the-line deductions (also known as itemized deductions) instead of the standard amount.
 This is more common for high-income households with large qualifying expenses, such as charitable donations and home mortgage interest payments.

-For most people, the standard deduction will give them the lowest taxes.
+For most taxpayers, the standard deduction will give them the lowest tax liability.

 How To Calculate Adjusted Gross Income